kpn-dsh/vpn-connection-scripts/USAGE-Linux.md

 ## Set up

 1. Untar the package in a folder on your machine
-2. Initialize basic configuration.This will create a directory under ${HOME}/.vpn/ where all the configuration files for the VPN will reside:

-   `./dsh-vpn.sh init`

-   >REMARK: this step needs to be done only once

-3. Configure your VPN connection:
+2. Configure your VPN connection:

    `./dsh-vpn.sh create`